nabighnaufal/nabighnaufal/README.md

 ---

 ### 🚀 The Mission:
 I am not just learning; I am preparing for a global stage.
-My journey is fueled by a silent promise and a 51-day (and counting!) learning streak.
-I aim to master the digital fortress and work globally as a Remote Cloud Security Expert.
+My journey is fueled by a silent promise and I aim to master the digital fortress and work globally as a Remote Cloud Security Expert.

 - 🌍 **Goal:** To secure international servers and earn world-class security certifications.
 - 🎓 **Roadmap:** Politeknik Caltex Riau (PCR) ➡️ International Certification ➡️ Global Cloud Security Architect.